drbeane/drbeane.github.io/_pages/courses/mth345/regression.md

   image: "../../../images/canyonlands.jpg"
 ---

 These are the lecture notes that I used in <b>MTH 34500 - Regression Analysis</b> during the most recent semester in which I taught this course.
 These resources are html renders of R Notebooks that were created using R studio.

-Some of them, especially the later ones, require some revision and cleaning, and could benefit from some additional exposition.
+**Disclaimer:** These notebooks are not intended to be a standalone resource for learning regression analysis.
+These were created to supplement lecture presentations.
+Many of the lessons (especially the later ones) would benefit from additional exposition.
+I hope to eventually develop these into more of a standalone resource.

 <b>Lecture Notebooks</b>
 + [01 - Intro to Regression](01 - Intro to Regression.nb.html)